-Ruby red cherries in a Sweet Cherry Sauce is the perfect topping for any dessert.
-It’s a delicious sauce for cheesecakes, ice cream and stuffed between the layers of mile high chocolate cake.
-Don’t forget breakfast crepes and blintzes or any Cherry Dessert Recipe.
+Ruby red cherries in a Sweet Cherry Sauce are the perfect topping for any Dessert Recipe from cherry cheesecakes, ice cream and stuffed between the layers of mile high chocolate cake.
+Don’t forget pancakes, crepes and blintzes!

 This beautiful ruby red Cherry Sauce is the “little black dress” of my dessert recipe box.
 Dress it up in fancy desserts like Chocolate Cherry Souffle and Classic Cherry Cheesecake or keep it casual by spooning it over ice cream, this sauce can do everything.

 I have to warn you, we can be pretty picky about our cherries around here.
 Chocolate covered cherries are my husband’s absolute favorite candy.
 His memories of the confection are tied to childhood and summer days and playing in his father’s shop.
 His father owned the only candy wholesale in town.
 As a little boy, he spent many hours at “the shop” surrounded by candy and chocolate and bubble gum and soda pop; a little boy’s dream.

 His father often ordered special candies for the holidays and brought them home as a surprise.
 Boxes of candied orange peels and bright colored jellies coated in sparkly sugar and cherries coated in fine chocolate with liquid centers were a special treat.